The Way Forward for

 The Bookhams Residents Association

-2002 and sent apologies that they could not attend in person on
+This organisation submitted a letter dated 11th June 2002 and sent apologies that they could not attend in person on the 19th June.
+It would like to see:

-* Improved footpath access between Cornhill car park and the High
+* Improved footpath access between Cornhill car park and the High St

-* Examine what makes a town centre successful
+* Examine “what makes a town centre successful”

-* Try and improve access between some of the strengths of the
+* Try and improve access between some of the strengths of the town eg pedestrian access between the river, the town centre park and the station

 * Encourage a hotel/conference facility to locate in the town